flhansen/postquantum-oblivious-transfer/README.md

-# OpenCrypto: An open-source library for cryptographers.
+# Post-Quantum Oblivious Transfer: An efficient implementation of the oblivious transfer protocol in the post-quantum domain.

 ## How to run the tests